 11) Family member/s die and gets reunited with their family and ancestors at the Land of the Dead/Land of the Remembered.

 > COCO: Mama Coco dies but not before she remembers his father.
-Upon her death, she joins his parents who are both looked younger than she was because they died young.
-Before her death, Mama Coco who kept the picture of his father, gave it to Miguel so the family photo with Hector’s photo in it was finally complete and displayed on top of the family ofrenda.
+Upon her death, she joins his parents who both looked younger than she was because they died young.
+Before her death, Mama Coco who kept the picture of his father, gave it to Miguel so the family photo with Hector’s photo in it was finally complete and displayed on top of the family

 > THE BOOK OF LIFE: Manolo’s father, Carlos dies sacrificing himself to give more time for San Angel’s people to prepare against Chakal’s army.
 Manolo’s grandmother, Anita Sanchez also dies because of cholesterol.
 Both of them join the family while Manolo was busy fighting the spirits of the dead bulls.